-II.7 Resource reservation for multicast H.323 logical channels

-The H.245 openLogicalChannel procedure is point-to-point even if the traffic stream involved is a multicast stream.
-However, for the receiving endpoint to start receiving packets of a multicast stream, it has to join the multicast group and get connected to the source's multicast tree.
+II.7 Resource reservation for multicast H.323 logical channels it has to join the multicast group and get connected to the source's multicast tree.
 When a receiver receives an openLogicalChannel message, it joins the multicast group and the source's multicast tree using standard IGMP procedures.
 The IGMP join (using IGMP Report message) takes place before the receiver sends an openLogicalChannelAck back to the sender.